dogweather/forkful/content/en/clojure/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-XML is a markup language for encoding documents in a way that is both human- and machine-readable.
-It's key in web services, configuration files, and data interchange because it carries data in a structured, hierarchical format.

 ## How to:
 Clojure offers the `clojure.data.xml` library for XML parsing and emitting.
 First, let's parse some XML: